SangbeomJeong/Reproducibility-Project/README.md

 # Ablation & hyperparameter tuning

-We also conducted experiments on CIFAR100 to check whether the APoT quantization method is effective on other datasets.
-Additionally, in this paper, MultiStepLR is used to adaptively apply the learning rate, but in an attempt to increase performance, we plan to replace it with CosineAnnealingLR and check the results.
+We also performed experiments on CIFAR100 to see if the APoT quantization method is effective on other datasets.
+In addition, in this paper, the learning rate was adaptively changed using MultiStepLR, but we also conducted an experiment using CosineAnnealingLR with the intention of improving performance and analyzed the results.

 ## ResNet models on CIFAR 100
 In the paper, experiments are conducted only on cifar10, and the results on cifar100 are omitted.
 We would like to conduct an experiment on cifar100 to check whether the quantization method proposed in the paper can be used universally.